SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 *Comment 1:* The script ```TestMonWandBounds.jl``` produces the required files with the estimates of W(p,q) and the bounds for the monotonicity check.
 This script needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.

-*Comment 2:* The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) scientific computing core facility at the University of Basel.
-The Julia version used was 1.2.
+*Comment 2:* The Julia version used was 1.2.
 Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 48 − 72 hours (EstimateBoundsGeneric.jl).

 ## Scripts to Process the Estimates
 The following files contain the scripts used to read in and process the estimates produced with above *Slurm.jl scripts.
 Once the estimates are saved in the respective .dat files, these scripts can be run as they are.